 Long seen as a bastion of resilient and secure democracy in West Africa, Senegal has seen multiple challenges to its democracy, including unrest and citizen disenfranchisement surrounding its most recent presidential elections in 2019.
 It is in the context of recent challenges and regional challenges to democracy that IFES works with the General Directorate of Elections (DGE) and Senegalese civil society to support citizen engagement in Senegal’s electoral processes.

-As part of the Consortium for Elections and Political Process Strengthening (CEPPS) implementing the USAID Elections Support Program in Senegal, IFES is working to build the capacity, inclusiveness and independence of Senegal’s electoral institutions, namely the General Directorate for Elections (Direction Générale des Élections), under the Ministry of Interior, and the Autonomous National Electoral Commission (Commission Électorale Nationale Autonome).
+As part of the Consortium for Elections and Political Process Strengthening (CEPPS) implementing the United States Agency for International Development Elections Support Program in Senegal, IFES is working to build the capacity, inclusiveness and independence of Senegal’s electoral institutions, namely the General Directorate for Elections (Direction Générale des Élections), under the Ministry of Interior, and the Autonomous National Electoral Commission (Commission Électorale Nationale Autonome).